 University of Auckland

-New Zealand itself is well known for its stunning and vividly diverse landscapes, where you can experience multiple varieties of topography from one end of New Zealand to the other.
+- New Zealand is well known for its stunning and vividly diverse landscapes

 Partner university's areas of study